The Impact of Coronavirus on Public Schools

 How Will It Affect Testing and Progress?

 Since the No Child Left Behind Act was implemented by the Bush administration in 2001, standardized testing has become a way of life in public schools.
-The act required all states receiving funding for schools to test their students annually.
+The act required all states to receive funding for schools to test their students annually.
 Schools that fall below certain score requirements are penalized, and it may affect funding in the future.

 Home-Schooling Tips for Parents